Corona patient with long-term complaints receives personal support

 The patient will now receive care close to home, but supported by hospitals where necessary.
 A newly hired professional plays a central role in this process: the case manager.
 'This is usually someone with a paramedical background, such as a physiotherapist or occupational therapist.
 This case manager maps out all of the patient's complaints through an extensive intake interview', says Joris Botman, physiotherapist and chairman of CFN.
 'Then he or she determines which care providers need to be called in and ensures that the care is initiated and coordinated.'

-People with Post COVID have been seen for two years at the aftercare clinics of the Pulmonary Diseases departments of the Radboudumc and CWZ.
-In addition to providing explanations and recovery advice, patients have already been referred from the aftercare clinics of both houses to, among others, the physiotherapist, occupational therapist, speech therapist, dietician and psychologist; almost always professionals in primary care close to home.
-'Patients have a great need for recognition and explanation, but certainly also for guidance during recovery in which care providers work well together', says CWZ lung specialist Jürgen Hölters.
-'This requires innovative care; not by a medical specialist, but closer to the patient, mainly focused on paramedical expertise.'
-General practitioner Léon van Groenendael agrees.
-"With the arrival of the case manager, the GP is relieved of the coordination of this aftercare and the cooperation between the care professionals is guaranteed."
+'Patients have a great need for recognition and explanation, but certainly also for guidance during recovery in which healthcare providers collaborate effectively,' says CWZ pulmonologist Jürgen Hölters.
+'This requires innovative care; not provided by a medical specialist, but closer to the patient, primarily focused on paramedical expertise.'
+General practitioner Léon van Groenendael endorses this.
+“With the arrival of the case manager, the general practitioner is relieved of the burden of coordinating this aftercare, and collaboration between healthcare professionals is ensured.”

 The aftercare clinics of Radboudumc and CWZ were the forerunner, the post-COVID care pathway is the sustainable solution.
 'We actively transfer the knowledge gained from the aftercare clinic to the case managers and general practitioners', says Radboudumc pulmonologist Bram van den Borst.
 'Of course, we as pulmonologists from the two hospitals remain available for the analysis of unexplained lung complaints after COVID-19.
 Radboudumc also continues to conduct scientific research into the post-COVID syndrome.'